1962 - 1970

 Mountbatten's prime candidate for match-making was his great-nephew - Prince Charles, The Prince of Wales (b.1948).
 As Heir Apparent to the Throne, Prince Charles was another chance for Mountbatten to be a mentor and literally "the power behind the Throne" and over many years their relationship became so close that the Prince referred to Mountbatten as his "honorary Grandfather".
 Mountbatten took an interest into the love-life of the Prince and in 1974, Mountbatten wrote to the Prince - "in a case like yours, a man should sow his wild oats and have as many affairs as he can before settling down, but for a wife he should choose a suitable, attractive and sweet-natured girl before she has met anyone else she might fall for."
 Mountbatten suggested his own granddaughter - The Lady Amanda Knatchbull (b.1957) as a potential suitor for the Prince, knowing that any wife of the Prince would one day be Queen Consort and the Mountbatten name would further be entwined with the House of Windsor.
 Meetings were arranged and the Prince subsequently sought advice from Lady Amanda’s mother - Patricia (who was also his god-mother), but she counselled against him even suggesting marriage at this stage.

 Following the Prince’s tour of India in 1980 (which originally Mountbatten had suggested he and Lady Amanda accompany the Prince), The Prince of Wales did indeed propose to Lady Amanda.
 However the 1979 bomb at Mullaghmore where she lost her grandfather (Mountbatten), her grandmother (Doreen, the Dowager Lady Brabourne) and her brother (The Hon.
-Nicholas Knatchbull) made her contemplate the intense pressures of her life as a potential wife of The Prince of Wales and a prominent member of the Royal Family and she subsequently declined the Prince’s proposal.
+Nicholas Knatchbull) made her contemplate the intense pressures of her life as a potential wife of The Prince of Wales and a prominent member of the Royal Family (a future Queen) and she subsequently declined the Prince’s proposal.
 Patricia would say later that Lady Amanda thought of the Prince like a brother and there was “no spark”.
 Lady Amanda subsequently married Charles Vincent Ellingworth (b.1957) in 1987.